 Keep Moving to Soothe Arthritis Pain in the Cold Winter Months

 Arthritis is an uncomfortable condition to begin with.
-Unfortunately if you’re wondering, “Is arthritis worse in winter?”, the answer may be “yes”.
+Unfortunately, if you’re wondering, “Is arthritis worse in winter?”, the answer may be “yes”.
 This is especially concerning for those that live in cooler climates, or have other underlying conditions like diabetes that require treatment.

 Current research doesn’t fully explain the link between joint pain and cold weather.
 That doesn’t mean arthritis pain and weather changes is just a myth.
 Studies have shown a correlation between low barometric pressure and body aches.

 Luckily, there are steps you can take to prevent or at least reduce discomfort if your arthritis is worse in winter.
 Staying active is a major one.
 There’s plenty of evidence to support the belief that movement helps guard against the effects of barometric pressure and body pain.
 Here are some additional tips for dealing with joint pain in cold weather.
 The use of physical therapy is recommended, as is being mindful of physical limitations due to age.
 Geriatric exercise is modified in many cases, but that doesn’t make it any less effective.

 Pain & Colder Weather